 Here's a quick trick for getting rid of that brassy hair color for good from celebrity colorist Mike Petrizzi of Livian Salon in New York City.
 (Bonus: it doesn't require buying a new shampoo!)

 1. Combine two drops of blue food coloring, one drop of green, and one drop of red to create violet.

-2. Pour 12 to 18 oz. of your regular shampoo into a mixing bowl, add two or three drops of violet food coloring and mix well.
+2. Pour 12 to 18 ounces of your regular shampoo into a mixing bowl, add two or three drops of violet food coloring, and mix well.
 For smaller bottles, add one drop at a time until you achieve the right level of color.

 "Ideally you want the shampoo to look like a light, pearlescent violet," says Petrizzi.

 3. Use the DIY violet shampoo twice a week (or as you notice your hair becoming too yellow or orange) for a beautiful, rich, brass-free color!